 Dorothy’s first academic post was at the University of Sydney (2007-13).
 Since joining the College in mid-2013, Dorothy has led a team of staff to develop the new degree, Bachelor of Education (Social Pedagogy).
 This course prepares educators to work in community and human services contexts.
 She has also taught in the 4th year Bachelor of Education P-12, Masters degrees in education, and supervised doctoral and Minor Thesis research.

 Dorothy’s main area of research is resilience.
 Her current projects include ‘The resilience of African Australian young leaders in Melbourne’; and, in collaboration with Dr Charles Mphande (College of Arts), ‘Safety net networks: Structures and functions of informal social networks among Horn of Africa emerging communities in Melbourne’.
-At Victoria Institute, she also worked with Professor Kitty te Riele and Dr Vicky Plows (Victoria Institute) on alternative education research.
+At Victoria Institute, she also worked with Professor Kitty te Riele and Dr Vicky Plows (Victoria Institute, now part of ISILC) on alternative education research.
 Dorothy is a member of the Mobilities, Transitions and Resilience Network of the Centre for Cultural Diversity and Wellbeing.

 Refereed journal articles